The Who, What, Where, When and Sometimes, Why.

 Risk-reducing salpingo-oophorectomy and menopause

-By removing the ovaries, oophorectomy stops the production of estrogen and progesterone.
+By removing the ovaries, an oophorectomy stops the production of estrogen and progesterone.
 If you are premenopausal, this will permanently end your menstrual periods and lead to early menopause.

 Learn more about early menopause and how to manage its symptoms.